Constitutional Council (Chile): Background

-The 2022 Chilean national plebiscite was held on 4 September 2022, in order to determine whether the public agreed with the text of a new Political Constitution of the Republic drawn up by the Constitutional Convention.
-It was commonly referred to as the "exit plebiscite" (plebiscito de salida).
+The 2022 Chilean national plebiscite was held on 4 September 2022, to determine whether the public agreed with the text of a new constitution drawn up by the Constitutional Convention.
+It was commonly called the "exit plebiscite" (plebiscito de salida).

-The proposed constitution, which had faced "intense criticism that it was too long, too left-wing and too radical", was rejected by a margin of 62% to 38%.
+The proposed constitution, which faced criticism that it was too long, too left-wing, and too radical, was rejected by a margin of 62 percent to 38 percent.